 The good news is, it doesn’t have to be that way.
 Management classes that tackle leadership development or personal coaching like Reboot can give your team and your managers the tools to work with employees in a positive and constructive way.

 You can also open up the training to your company as a whole.
-At Justworks, LifeLabs offers course subjects like emotional regulation, how to give difficult feedback, and managing conflict.
+Places like LifeLabs offer course subjects like emotional regulation, how to give difficult feedback, and managing conflict.
 It helps employees communicate better and be more aware of their stress levels and what triggers their stress.

 The more self-aware your team is around their behavior, the better equipped they’ll be to handle interpersonal challenges as they arise.